Proposal Preparation

 Users are free to install software in their home directories.
 Requests for new software are reviewed quarterly.
 Global software packages are considered when a minimum of 20 users require them.

-Artificial Intelligence (AI) + Machine Learning (ML)
+Artificial Intelligence and Machine Learning

-• Clustering is used to partition the input data points into mutually similar groupings, such that data points from different groups are not similar.
+• Clustering, which is used to partition the input data points into mutually similar groupings, such that data points from different groups are not similar.
 Methods include KMeans, hierarchical clustering, and self-organizing map (SOM), and are often accompanied by space decomposition methods to offer low dimensional representations of high dimensional data space.
 Methods of space decomposition include principal component analysis (PCA), independent component analysis (IDA), multidimensional scaling (MDA), Isomap, and manifold learning.
 Advanced topics in clustering include multifold clustering, graphical models, and semi-supervised clustering.

-• Analysis of sequential data involves mostly biological sequence and includes such diverse topics as the extraction of common patterns in genomic sequences for motif discovery, sequence comparison for haplotype analysis, alignment of sequences, and phylogeny reconstruction.
+• Analysis of sequential data involves mostly biological sequence and includes such diverse topics as extraction of common patterns in genomic sequences for motif discovery, sequence comparison for haplotype analysis, alignment of sequences, and phylogeny reconstruction.

 • Text mining, particularly in terms of extracting information from published papers, thus transforming documents to vectors of relatively low dimension to enable the use of data mining methods mentioned above.